Contributed By Dr Kamal Hossain and Associates

 As foreign arbitration awards are directly enforceable in Bangladesh under the 2001 Act, it is not essential to have the seat of arbitration in Bangladesh in order to ensure the enforceability of an award.
 The parties to an arbitration clause are also free to choose the rules of arbitration.
 However, having the venue of arbitration in Bangladesh would be useful in terms of obtaining interim orders from Bangladesh courts in support of the arbitration.
 Furthermore, if the seat of arbitration is outside Bangladesh, it may be possible for the counterparty to initiate parallel local court proceedings in Bangladesh.
 However, in a recent judgment, the Appellate Division of the Supreme Court of Bangladesh (the highest court of Bangladesh) suspended a parallel local court proceeding and directed the parties to participate in the foreign arbitration.

-As mentioned above, the creation of security in favour of foreign lenders would require permission from the Bangladesh Bank.
-The Bangladesh Bank has granted general permission under which an “authorised dealer” (ie, a bank licensed in Bangladesh) can act as the security trustee/agent to hold securities on behalf of foreign lenders.
+As mentioned in 2.5 Restrictions on the Grant of Security or Guarantees, the creation of security in favour of foreign lenders would require permission from Bangladesh Bank.
+Bangladesh Bank has granted general permission under which an “authorised dealer” (ie, a bank licensed in Bangladesh) can act as the security trustee/agent to hold securities on behalf of foreign lenders.

 There is uncertainty as to whether a local security agent can have recourse to the process under the MLCA 2003 if it is not itself a lender.
 This is due to a lack of clarity in the provisions of the MLCA 2003.
 There is not yet a judicial precedent on this issue.

 Foreign investors are free to make investments in Bangladesh in industrial enterprises in all but a few reserved sectors (arms and ammunition and other defence equipment and machinery; forest plantation and mechanised extraction within the bounds of reserved forests; the production of nuclear energy; and security printing and mining), as mentioned in the government's "Industrial Policy".
 An industrial venture may be set up in collaboration with local investors, or may even be wholly owned by the foreign investors.
-No permission from the Bangladesh Bank is needed to set up such ventures if the entrepreneurs use their own funds.
+No permission from Bangladesh Bank is needed to set up such ventures if the entrepreneurs use their own funds.
 However, to avail the facilities and institutional support provided by the government, entrepreneurs/sponsors may obtain registration with BIDA.
-For investment in Export Processing Zones (EPZs) and Economic Zones (EZs), such registration shall be done with the Bangladesh Export Processing Zones Authority (BEPZA) and the Bangladesh Economic Zones Authority (BEZA), respectively.
+For investment in Export Processing Zones and Economic Zones, such registration shall be done with the Bangladesh Export Processing Zones Authority and the Bangladesh Economic Zones Authority, respectively.

-Prior permission of the Bangladesh Bank is not required for the issue of shares in favour of non-residents against foreign investment by freely convertible foreign exchange remitted in favour of the company or against the export of capital machineries.
+Prior permission from Bangladesh Bank is not required for the issue of shares in favour of non-residents against foreign investment by freely convertible foreign exchange remitted in favour of the company or against the export of capital machineries.